It’s that special time of year when we can see the Colorado fall colors tinged in the deciduous trees scattered across the Rocky Mountains.

 The next spot is right after Lair O’ the Bear if you are driving up the canyon, or right before Lair O’ the Bear if you are driving down the canyon.

-There is about half a mile of aspen trees hovering to the side of the road, making it a classic fall scene.
+There is about half a mile of aspen trees hovering to the side of the road, making it a classic Colorado fall foliage scene.

-Located about 10 minutes away from Colorado Bear Creek Cabins, Squaw Pass is another paved scenic drive like Guanella Pass.
+Located about 10 minutes away from our bear creek cabins, Squaw Pass is another paved scenic drive like Guanella Pass.

 Squaw Pass is about 20 miles long, ending at at Echo Lake.
 Going the speed limit, it would take about 35-40 minutes to drive from one end to the other.

 Like Guanella Pass, there are spots to park on the side of the road to get out a walk around a bit.
 It also features aspen trees on the side of the road like they do on State Highway 74: